jennalandy/causalLFO/README.md

-# `causalLFO`: R package for Causal Inference for Latent Factor-Modeled Outcomes
+# `causalLFO`: R package for Causal Inference for Latent Outcomes Learned with Factor Models

-This R package provides all algorithms discussed in the paper “Causal Inference for Latent Factor-Modeled Outcomes”.
+This R package provides all algorithms discussed in the paper “Causal Inference for Latent Outcomes Learned with Factor Models”.
 Code to reproduce results from our paper can be found in the [jennalandy/causalLFO_PAPER](https://github.com/jennalandy/causalLFO_PAPER/tree/master) repository.

 ## Installation